 After failing a polygraph, Vick admitted to killing dogs that wouldn’t fight or didn’t perform well, but he never faced animal cruelty charges and many of critics are angry about it.
-It’s part of the reason why Vick continues to encounter protesters at his games and why people still raise the question of “If he hadn’t gotten caught, would he still be killing dogs?”
+It’s part of the reason why Vick continues to encounter protesters and why people still raise the question of “If he hadn’t gotten caught, would he still be killing dogs?”

 "It worked out nicely for Vick that he never faced his animal abuse charges in court,” Reynolds said.
 “That meant football fans were spared the most disturbing details of his tortures and could go back to their Sunday night ritual with barely a hiccup."

-Has Michael Vick really changed?
+Has Vick really changed?

 “The best thing to do was make amends for what I did.
-I can’t take it back,” he told The Pittsburgh Post-Gazette in August.
+I can’t take it back,” Vick told The Pittsburgh Post-Gazette in August 2016.
 “The only thing I can do is influence the masses of kids from going down the same road I went down.
 That’s why I work with the Humane Society and affecting a lot of kids’ lives and saving a lot of animals.
 We’ve had lot of a progress.
 We’ve been able to change some laws and do some great things that I’m very proud of.”

 While Vick's critics argue that he hasn't properly apologized and hasn't expressed believable remorse, others say he's a changed man who's trying to redefine himself.
-When Vick issued an apology after signing with the Philadelphia Eagles in 2009, the New York Times had multiple writers weigh in on whether Vick was truly repentant.
+When Vick issued an apology after signing with the Philadelphia Eagles in 2009, the New York Times had multiple writers weighed in on whether Vick was truly repentant.

 “As long as he’s throwing a football and not electrocuting a dog, PETA is pleased he is focused on his game,” PETA Senior Vice President Lisa Lange said in a statement.